trinodb/trino-go-client/README.md

   `time.Time`.
 All precisions up to nanoseconds (`TIMESTAMP(9)` or `TIME(9)`)
   are supported (since this is the maximum precision Golang's `time.Time` supports).
-If a query returns columns defined with a greater precision, values will be trimmed to 9 decimal digits.
+If a query returns columns defined with a greater precision, values are trimmed to 9 decimal digits.
 Use `CAST` to reduce the returned precision, or convert the value to a string that then can be parsed manually.
 * `DECIMAL` - returned as string
 * `IPADDRESS` - returned as string